Čtyřlístek: Author

-Čtyřlístek was created by Jaroslav Němeček born in 1944 in Prague.
-He is an illustrator and he is accountable for multiple Czech comics, between the most famous ones you may find Čaroděj Huriáš (wizard Huriáš) and Rexík.
-He also worked for a children magazine called Mateřídouška.
+Čtyřlístek was created by Jaroslav Němeček, born in 1944 in Prague.
+He is an illustrator and he is accountable for multiple Czech comics, including Čaroděj Huriáš (wizard Huriáš) and Rexík.
+He also worked for a children's magazine called Mateřídouška.

 History

-In 1969 Jaroslav Němeček and his wife created the cartoon series we know today.
+In 1969 Jaroslav Němeček and his wife created the comic strip series Čtyřlístek.
 It was created at their cottage in Doksy.
-The first comic named Inventions of profesor Myšpulín had 30 000 prints and sold out, motivating them to continue with the comic and create additional episodes.
+The first comic named Inventions of Professor Myšpulín had 30,000 prints and sold out, motivating them to continue with the comic and create additional episodes.
 From the seventh episode they started writing also with Ljuba Štíplová.
-The numbers of prints rapidly increased, going up to 220 000.
+The numbers of prints rapidly increased, going up to 220,000.
 From 1990 the comic started working with multiple authors.
 In 2015 the 600th edition was printed, and at the beginning of 2019 the comic celebrated 50 years in print.

 Plot

-The comic has five main characters - Myšpulín, a geeky cat; Bobík, a tough pig; Fifinka, a pretty dog, Pinďa, a silly rabbit, and Myska, an assistant mouse.
-They live in the same house in the small fictitious village of Třeskoprsky, somewhere near Podbezdězí.
-Nearby where the author had his cottage.
+The comic has five main characters - Myšpulín, a geeky cat; Bobík, a tough pig; Fifinka, a pretty dog, Pind'a, a silly rabbit, and Myska, an assistant mouse.
+They live in the same house in the small fictitious village of Třeskoprsky, somewhere near Podbezdězí, near where the author resided.

 Characters

 Myšpulín

-Myšpulín, a black and white catboy, dons a red jacket, blue striped trousers, a purple bow tie, and black and white shoes.
+Myšpulín, a black and white tomcat who dons a red jacket, blue striped trousers, a purple bow tie, and black and white shoes.

 He's a genius inventor, creates inventions like time machines, self-driving autonomous vehicles, and robots.
 He is very clever, calm and innovative.
 His hobbies include spending time in nature, going on adventures with his friends, and inventing.
 He enjoys eating food prepared by Fifi.